lab-smile/grace-cli/README.md

 ### Using Docker

-You can run the tool using Docker in two ways:
+You can run the tool using Docker in three ways:

 #### Using Docker directly: